Our education program comprises four key elements:

 The objectives of the JFR teacher education program are:

-As a result of our program, there is now a cadre of over 400 master teachers from across the U.S. and Eastern Europe who have a firm grounding in the history of the Holocaust and the subject of rescue.
+As a result of our program, there is now a cadre of some 700 master teachers from across the U.S. and Eastern Europe who have a firm grounding in the history of the Holocaust and the subject of rescue.
 These teachers are now in a position to teach their peers as well as generations of students about the Holocaust.
 With the generous support of the Conference on Jewish Material Claims Against Germany (Claims Conference), the JFR has had a widespread impact on Holocaust education throughout the United States.

 On October 23, 2002, The Jewish Foundation for the Righteous lost a dear friend, Alfred Lerner.
 Mr. Lerner was the founding chairman and chief executive officer of MBNA Corporation.
 He was a trustworthy advisor and generous supporter of the JFR from its early years, and it is to him that we owe much of our success in achieving our mission.
 We are honored that the Jewish Foundation for the Righteous was high on his list of causes.

 The JFR conducts a program of teacher education in Holocaust studies each summer at Columbia University.
 In tribute to Al Lerner’s commitment to the work of the Foundation and in particular to his special interest in Holocaust education, we are pleased to announce that all of the teachers who attend the annual Summer Institute for Teachers are known as Alfred Lerner Fellows.
 It is both a pleasure and an honor for the Foundation to confer on each of these teachers the privilege of bearing the name of our beloved friend.

 We are grateful for Alfred Lerner’s wisdom, compassion, and support.